zootle/energy-intake-predictor/README.md

    lifestyle factors, and health goals.

-- **Reducing Food Waste**: Knowing the caloric value of ingredients can also aid in better managing food resources, planning meals more efficiently, and reducing waste by utilizing ingredients appropriately according to dietary needs.
+- **Reducing Food Waste**: Knowing the caloric value of ingredients can also aid in better managing food resources, planning meals more efficiently, and reducing waste by utilising ingredients appropriately according to dietary needs.

-Overall, the ability to predict calorie content accurately can contribute significantly to health and wellness, culinary arts, consumer technology, and broader scientific research.
+Overall, the ability to predict calorie content accurately can contribute significantly to health and wellness, culinary practices, consumer technology, and broader scientific research.

 Assistive technology such as this can be used to improve the health conditions of many around the world and this project simply scratches the surface of the potential use of machine